 GC or owner sends architectural drawings via email, Procore, BuildingConnected, or BidEngine.
 Standard package: architectural elevation drawings, glazing schedule, hardware schedule, spec section (CSI Division 08), and any addenda.
 Quality of plans dramatically affects bid quality — narrative-only bids carry 15-25% contingency.

 Glazier reviews drawings and identifies all glazing scope: storefront, curtain wall, window wall, impact-rated openings, all-glass entrances, glass railings, and any decorative glass.
 Counts linear feet of mullion, square feet of glass, and counts of hardware items.
-ACG uses AI-augmented takeoff (documented at acglass.ai) to compress this from 2-3 days to 4-8 hours.
+ACG uses custom in-house takeoff software to compress this from 2-3 days to 4-8 hours.

 Glazier prices: aluminum framing (per LF), glass (per SF), hardware (per item), sealants and accessories (per SF), shop drawings and engineering (lump sum), NOA/FL Product Approval submittal (lump sum), field installation labor (per SF), and project management.
 Add overhead and profit.
 Subtotal becomes the bid number.